Bangkok Condo Investment Guide 2026: Is It Worth It for

 Best for: budget investors seeking connectivity premium without Sukhumvit pricing.

-Foreign Quota Rules: Same Framework as Phuket
+What Should You Know About Foreign Quota Rules: Same Framework as Phuket?

 - Maximum 49% of total floor space in a building can be foreign-owned